Copper Mountain Mine

 Geology and Type of Deposit: Copper Mountain is located in the Intermontane belt of the Canadian Cordillera.
 It is a copper-gold porphyry deposit hosted in the Late Triassic (204 +/- 6 Ma) Nicola Group, made up of mainly volcanic and lesser sedimentary rocks cut by younger intrusions.
 Total resources are estimated at about 5 billion lbs. of copper, with additional gold and silver credits.

-The Operation: Mining at Copper Mountain has occurred in phases, with shut down periods s triggered by low metal prices and high operating costs.
+The Operation: Mining at Copper Mountain has occurred in phases, with shutdown periods triggered by low metal prices and high operating costs.
 Underground mining began at Copper Mountain in 1923 and continued until 1957.
-Mining resumed in 1972, with surface mining beginning in 1979 until late 1993, and then off and until the mine closed in1996.
+Mining resumed in 1972, with surface mining beginning in 1979 until late 1993, and then off and on until the mine closed in 1996.

 Copper Mountain Mining Corporation (CMMC) acquired the mine in 2006 and undertook major exploration and feasibility studies to expand the project.
 Construction of new infrastructure began in 2010 and production began in June 2011.
 CMMC owns the mine with Mitsubishi Materials Corp.
-The mill currently processes 35,000 tonnes of ore each day.
-In 2016 the mine produced 83 million lbs copper, 30,800 oz. gold and 291,900 oz. silver.
+The mill is expected to produce 45,000 tonnes per day in 2023.
+In 2022 the mine produced 53 million lbs copper, 21,771 oz. gold and 247,291 oz. silver.

 Mining Method: Copper Mountain uses large equipment and conventional open pit methods to mine the ore.
 Mining is carried out in three separate pits that will eventually merge to form one super pit that allows better access to mineralized areas.
 Blasting is done 2-3 times a week.
 Blasted ore is loaded by hydraulic shovels into haul trucks that haul the ore to the primary crusher, and transport waste rock to waste rock dumps.